 Change is a constant.
 All institutions will either change over time or cease to be relevant.
 For each institution, the question is not “Will we change?” but “How will we change?”
 The public library that does not plan for change will still change over time, but the changes will lack focus and may not result in desired outcomes.
 Change without a plan is change in response to immediate pressures, and not change to meet long-range needs.
 The library, in other words, will drift.

 Change by drift is likely to make the library less and less relevant to its community’s real and current needs.
-Faced with the choice between an agency that is playing a dynamic role in community affairs and one which is adrift in the sea of change, the public is likely to support the agency that is truly meeting its needs.
+Faced with the choice between an agency that is playing a dynamic role in community affairs and one that is adrift in the sea of change, the public is likely to support the agency that is truly meeting its needs.

 Planning, then, is essential for the public library, and it is a vital part of the function of the library board.

-- Make it easier to justify the library’s budget to governing authorities;
+- Make it easier to justify the library’s budget to governing authorities

-Library boards continuously guide, shape and build library services for their communities as they make judgements on money, buildings, programs, and staff.
+Library boards continuously guide, shape and build library services for their communities as they make judgments on money, buildings, programs, and staff.
 The challenge is to make these decisions based on a carefully considered written plan.
 The purpose of planning is to anticipate both opportunities and problems.

 Planning Tips